pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/04-customization.md

 integration: [--]
 ---

-This section provides information on how to customize your WordPress project.
+This section provides information on how to customize your decoupled WordPress project.

 ## Before You Begin